DavidAnson/markdownlint/doc/Rules.md

 Aliases: ul-style

-Parameters: style ("consistent", "asterisk", "plus", "dash"; default "consistent")
+Parameters: style ("consistent", "asterisk", "plus", "dash", "sublist"; default "consistent")

 This rule is triggered when the symbols used in the document for unordered list items do not match the configured unordered list style: